dev1virtuoso/eliza-ctss/HACKING.md

 This will compile all the FAP assembly and MAD source files, producing object files and listings for each module.
 At the end, it will run tests and combine the object files into a library.

+The printout from Weizenbaum contained duplicate implementations of some functions in MAD and FAP.
+We have chosen the MAD versions as the standard; if you want to try the FAP versions run `RUNCOM ALT` instead.

 ### 3. Compile the ELIZA program